Navigating the Path to a Successful Career in Cancer Research

 Keywords: macrophages, Thymidine Kinase, CAR Immunotherapy, biomarkers

-Dr. Sheila Singh is a professor of surgery and biochemistry, chief pediatric neurosurgeon at McMaster Children’s Hospital, former Division Head of Neurosurgery at Hamilton Health Sciences, and inaugural director of the new Cancer Research Centre at McMaster University.
-She holds a Tier 1/ Senior Canada Research Chair in Human Brain Cancer Stem Cell Biology, and is the founding Director of the McMaster Surgeon Scientist Program.
-Her PhD thesis described the novel identification of a population of cancer stem cells that exclusively drive the formation of brain tumours.
+Dr. Sheila Singh is a professor of surgery and biochemistry, chief pediatric neurosurgeon at McMaster Children’s Hospital, former division head of neurosurgery at Hamilton Health Sciences, and inaugural director of the Centre for Discovery in Cancer Research (CDCR).
+She holds a Tier 1/ Senior Canada research chair in human brain cancer stem cell biology, and is the founding director of the McMaster Surgeon Scientist Program.
+Her PhD thesis described the novel identification of a population of cancer stem cells that exclusively drive the formation of brain tumors.
 Since 2007, Dr. Singh’s lab applies a developmental neurobiology framework to the study of brain tumorigenesis.
-Building upon previous cell culture techniques developed for the isolation of normal neural stem cells (NSC) and applying them to brain tumours, and through development of a xenograft model to efficiently study brain tumour initiating cell (BTIC) activity, Dr. Singh’s lab aims to understand the molecular mechanisms that govern BTIC self-renewal.
+Building upon previous cell culture techniques developed for the isolation of normal neural stem cells (NSC) and applying them to brain tumors, and through development of a xenograft model to efficiently study brain tumor initiating cell (BTIC) activity, Dr. Singh’s lab aims to understand the molecular mechanisms that govern BTIC self-renewal.
 Dr. Singh is currently studying the regulation of BTIC signaling pathways in glioblastoma, brain metastases and childhood medulloblastoma, with an ultimate goal of selectively targeting the BTIC with appropriately tailored drug and molecular therapies.
-She is scientific founder and prior CEO of a start-up company, Empirica Therapeutics, a brain cancer therapeutics company that is seeking new, data-driven and polytherapeutic treatment options for patients with Glioblastoma and brain metastases.
-Empirica was acquired by Century Therapeutics Inc (Philadelphia) in June 2020, resulting in the creation of a Canadian subsidiary, Century Canada, based in the McMaster Innovation Park in Hamilton.
+She is scientific founder and prior CEO of a start-up company, Empirica Therapeutics, a brain cancer therapeutics company that is seeking new, data-driven and polytherapeutic treatment options for patients with glioblastoma and brain metastases.
+Empirica was acquired by Century Therapeutics Inc. (Philadelphia) in June 2020, resulting in the creation of a Canadian subsidiary, Century Canada, based in the McMaster Innovation Park in Hamilton.

 Keywords: brain cancer, developmental neurobiology, surgical neuro-oncology, immuno-oncology, pediatric neurosurgery

-I started off my career as a cancer biologist, yet I have spent the past 25 years working in cancer epidemiology, as I followed my interest in cancer prevention and cancer health disparities.
-I learned it is ok to change paths if that will allow me to follow my passion and contribute to address gaps in the field.
+I started off my career as a cancer biologist, yet I have spent the past 25 years working in cancer epidemiology, as I followed my interest in cancer prevention and cancer health disparities, acquiring new knowledge and expertise as I pursued my interests.
+I learned it is ok to change paths if that will allow me to follow my passion and contribute to address gaps in the field and apply my expertise in different areas of cancer research.
 I have found that what has helped me the most is to find and nurture a community of colleagues with whom I share the same interests and passion, on whom I can rely on for advice, mentorship, collaboration, or friendship.

 Keywords: cancer epidemiology, cancer disparities, underrepresented minorities, Hispanics

-Breakout topic – Conducting International Research: Things to Look out for and Pitfalls to avoid
+Conducting International Research: Things to Look Out for and Pitfalls to Avoid

 Dr. Clayton Yates is an internationally recognized expert in prostate cancer health disparities research, cell biology, molecular biology, and molecular pathology.
 Dr. Yates earned his PhD from the University of Pittsburgh School of Medicine Department of Pathology.
 He then went on to complete a postdoctoral fellowship at Emory University School of Medicine Department of Urology.
 After completing his post-doctoral training in 2007, Dr. Yates accepted a tenure track assistant professor position at Tuskegee University in the Department of Biology and Center for Cancer Research.